 The Danish pension system is still undergoing a transformation.
 As more employees have paid into an occupational pension through their whole career a larger share of their income will come from supplementary pensions.
 Fewer employees will as pensioners receive the full national old-age pension and the public supplements.
-The share of employees who will receive the full income-tested supplement of the national old-age pension is expected to decrease from around 57 percent in 2012 to 17 percent in 2080.7 However, this is not the case for the self-employed and for people mainly on social security with low pension savings.
-The share of the self-employed and people on social security who will receive the full income-tested supplement of the national old-age pension is expected to stay at, respectively, 50 and 90 percent.
-In particular, unskilled and skilled labour will experience a shift towards more private pensions and thus reduced supplements of the national old-age pension as well as high marginal effective tax rates.
+The share of employees who will receive the full income-tested supplement of the national old-age pension is expected to decrease from around 57 percent in 2012 to 17 percent in 2080.
+However, this is not the case for the self-employed and for people mainly on social security with low pension savings.
+The share of the self-employed and people on social security who will receive the full income-tested supplement of the national old-age pension savings.
+The share of the self-employed and people on social security who will receive the full income-tested supplement of the national old-age pension as well as high marginal effective tax rates.
 Despite these changes towards more private pensions, public pensions will remain the most important source of income for persons with the lowest income share in the population both in 2050 and 2080.